abhijit-01/chat-App/readme.md

 ChatApp is a modern, real-time messaging platform built with the **MERN stack** (MongoDB, Express.js, React, Node.js) and **Socket.io**.
 It allows users to communicate instantly in a secure environment, featuring user authentication, private chats, group chats, and online presence indicators.
+You can check out the website here : - https://chat-app-fej2.onrender.com/

 ---